3 Recipes to Try with Chad’s Sauces

 - Serve with blue cheese dressing or ranch if desired and celery sticks.

 At Chad’s BBQ, we’re very proud to make our own BBQ sauces.
 It’s just as important as smoking the perfect BBQ.
-And, don’t forget to order your favorite sauces in preparation for the new recipes.
+And, don’t forget to stop in and pick up your favorite sauces in preparation for the new recipes.
 As always, if you don’t feel like cooking tonight, check out our menu of authentic BBQ dishes and yummy sides.

 Have any BBQ suggestions of your own?
 Let us know on Facebook!